Maximum Likelihood Degrees of Brownian Motion Tree Models: Star Trees and Root Invariance: Score Equations

-Kirchoff's Matrix-Tree Theorem \cite{kirchoff}, applied to a complete graph, states that the left hand-side sum in \Cref{eqn:cp} is the determinant of any principal submatrix of the Laplacian of $\Kcal_n$.
+Kirchoff's Matrix-Tree Theorem \cite{kirchoff}, applied to a complete graph {with the edge weights $w_{ik} = x_i x_k$,} states that the left hand-side sum in \Cref{eqn:cp} is the determinant of any principal submatrix of the Laplacian of $\Kcal_n$.
 Our concentration matrix, $K_\T(\theta)$, is a principal submatrix of the Laplacian of a weighted complete graph, $\Kcal^\T$ with weights determined by the paths in tree $\T$.